cancer-dynamics/celltraj2/docs/source/concepts/sitelab_handoff.md

    `cell_files/<dataset>/<roi_id>.ct2.h5`.
 2. Open the H5 with `celltraj2.Trajectory`.
 3. Ask `celltraj2.Trajectory.get_image_data(frame=...)` for each frame.
+4. Ask `celltraj2.Trajectory.frame_axes(frame_data.ndim)` for the returned
+   frame axes.
-4. Compose Cellpose-ready model input from stored channel specs.
+5. Compose Cellpose-ready model input from stored channel specs and the actual frame axes.
-5. Run the selected segmentation backend in the worker process.
+6. Run the selected segmentation backend in the worker process.
-6. Write labels or boolean masks under the requested target:
+7. Write labels or boolean masks under the requested target:
    `/labels/<output_name>/frame_<n>` or `/masks/<output_name>/frame_<n>`.
-7. Record run/frame provenance under:
+8. Record run/frame provenance under:
    `/runs/segmentation/<run_id>/`.

 SITE should not write H5 internals directly.
 It should use `celltraj2` APIs so the storage contract stays centralized.

+The `frame_axes()` call is required because source axes and returned frame axes are not always the same.
+SITE 3D ROI OME-Zarr caches are `T,C,Z,Y,X`; true 2D ROI OME-Zarr caches are `T,C,Y,X` and return frames as `Y,X,C`.
+Model-input preview and segmentation workers should therefore never infer the channel axis only from the stored H5 image-source spec.

 Minimal job shape: